 Q: I’m pregnant – can I take the class ?

 A: It is best to attend pregnancy yoga classes that are specifically designed to meet the needs of mum and the growing foetus.
-After your baby is born, providing there are no complications, you can come back to practicing physical yoga after eight weeks.
+After your baby is born, providing there are no complications, you can return to practicing physical yoga after eight weeks.
 You can, of course, practice meditation throughout your pregnancy with wonderful benefits to yourself and baby.
-Please contact me to discuss your specific circumstances.

 Q: Can any age practice yoga?